PM Lee to meet President Trump at White House in October

 President Trump and PM Lee also discussed North Korea’s "continued and deliberate provocations", including the latest ballistic missile launch on Tuesday.
 PM Lee said Singapore was "deeply concerned" and had issued a statement condemning this "reckless action".

+"We strongly urge North Korea to cease all provocations immediately, and reiterate our long-standing call for North Korea to abide by its international obligations and commitments," Mr Lee wrote in a Facebook post.

 The two leaders last met on the sidelines of the G20 Leaders' Summit in Hamburg, Germany.
-"We have a very big relationship now and it will probably get much bigger," Mr Trump had said.
+"We have a very big relationship now and it will probably get much bigger," Mr Trump said during their meeting in July.